As of April 1, 2016

 Third Party Advertisers

-We use third-party advertising companies to serve ads when you visit our website.
+We use third-party advertising companies such as Google DFP to serve ads when you visit our website.
 These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.
 While this information will not identify you personally, in some instances these third parties may be able to combine this information with other data they have about you, or that they receive from third parties, in a manner that allows them to associate this aggregated data with your personal data.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, please see: http://www.networkadvertising.org/managing/opt_out.asp
+However, Shmoop only does business with reputable advertising providers like Google who take personal privacy issues very seriously.
+Please refer to Google’s documentation for more information on their policies: https://www.google.com/policies/technologies/ads/.
+Or, if you would like more information about this general advertising practice and to learn what you can do to avoid having this information used by advertising companies, please see: http://www.networkadvertising.org/managing/opt_out.asp

 Your information may also be disclosed to third parties in unforeseeable situations or situations that are not preventable even when commercially reasonably protections are employed, such as in the case that Shmoop or the Site is subject to a hacking or other attack.